Our contract with you

 |What you can expect of us||What we expect of you|

-We will not advise on surveying, valuation, commercial viability, trading, or marketability issues.
-We only advise on tax when we have expressly agreed in writing to do so.
+We will not advise on surveying, valuation, commercial viability, trading or marketability issues.
+We only advise on tax if we have agreed in writing to do so.
 We do not provide financial services or advice, except as described at the ‘Financial services’ section of these terms of business.

-- reflect the law in force at the relevant time.
+- reflect the law in force at the time.

-We will update you at appropriate intervals on the likely timescale for each stage of your matter and any important changes in those estimates.
-Whenever there is a material change in circumstances associated with your matter, we will update you on whether the likely outcomes still justify the likely costs and risks.
+We will keep you updated on the likely timescale for each stage of your matter.
+Whenever there is a significant change in circumstances associated with your matter, we will update you on whether the potential outcomes still justify the estimated costs and risks.

 We will update you on the cost of your matter at the intervals set out in the letter of engagement.
-If appropriate, we will continue to review whether there are alternative methods by which your matter can be funded.
+If appropriate, we will continue to review whether there are alternative ways of funding your matter.

 Our liability to you

-- we do not owe, nor do we accept, any duty to any person other than you; and
+- We do not have any obligation to any person other than you.

-- we do not accept any liability or responsibility for any consequences arising from reliance upon our advice by any person other than you.
+- We do not accept any liability or responsibility for consequences arising from any person other than you relying on our advice.

-- We are not responsible for any failure to advise or comment on matters falling outside the scope of our instructions, as set out in these Terms of Business and the letter of engagement.
+- We are not responsible for any failure to advise on or comment on any matters falling outside the scope of your instructions, as set out in these terms of business and the letter of engagement.

-- Our maximum liability to you (or any other party we have agreed may rely on our services) in relation to any single matter or any group of connected matters which may be aggregated by our insurers will be £5million including interest and costs unless we expressly state a different figure in the letter of engagement.
+- Our maximum liability to you (or any other party we have agreed can rely on our services) in connection with any single matter or group of related matters will be £5 million in total, including interest and costs, unless we state a different amount in the letter of engagement.

-- losses that were not foreseeable to you and us when this contract was formed;
+- losses that you or we could not have foreseen when the contract was formed;

-- losses not caused by any breach on the part of the firm; and
+- losses not caused by any failure or negligence of ours; and

-- business losses, including losses sustained by any individual not acting for purposes of their trade, business, craft or profession.
+- business losses, including losses suffered by any person not acting for the purposes of their trade, business or profession.

 - death or personal injury caused by our negligence;

-- any losses caused by wilful misconduct or dishonesty
+- any losses caused by misconduct or dishonesty; or

 Our charges and billing

-Please inform us if you would like a third party to be responsible for paying our bills or any part of them.
-We must approve this in advance, and we will need the party’s name, contact details and any other information or identification documents we request.
-It is your responsibility to pay our bills even if someone else has agreed to pay some or all of them and our bills will still be addressed to you.
-If someone else does pay some of our bills, you are responsible for paying the rest.
+Please tell us if you would like a third party to be responsible for paying our bills or any part of them.
+We must approve this in advance, and we will need the third party’s name, contact details and any other information or ID we ask for.
+You will always be responsible for our bills, even if someone else has agreed to pay some or all of them, and our bills will still be addressed to you.
+If someone else pays only some of our bills, you are responsible for paying the rest.

-You have the right to challenge our bill by applying to the court to assess the bill under the Solicitors Act 1974.
-The usual time limit for applying to the court for an assessment is one month from the date of delivery of the bill.
+You have the right to challenge our bill by asking the court to assess it under the Solicitors Act 1974.
+The usual time limit for applying to the court for an assessment is one month from the date the bill is delivered.

-- you consent to the disclosure of that information;
+- you give us permission (consent) to share the information;

-- disclosure of the information is required or permitted by law; or
+- we have to provide the information by law; or

-Unless you instruct us otherwise, email will be our default method of communication.
-We deploy a range of information security measures, but we cannot guarantee the security of information or documents sent by email.
-If you do not wish us to communicate information by email, please let us know.
+Unless you instruct us otherwise, we will communicate with you by email.
+We use a range of information-security measures, but we cannot guarantee the security of information or documents sent by email.
+If you do not want us to communicate with you by email, please let us know.

 A conflict of interest is a situation where the concerns or aims of two different parties are incompatible.
 Before we accept any instructions from you we will consider relevant legal or professional regulations to determine whether following your instructions would create a conflict of interest.
-Similarly, we will not act for another client in relation to the subject matter of the instruction, or a related matter, if this would constitute a conflict of interests, unless we are permitted by legal or professional regulations allow us to also act for that other client.
+Similarly, we will not act for another client in connection with the subject matter of your instruction, or a related matter, if this would create a conflict of interests, unless legal or professional regulations allow us to also act for that other client.

-Subject to us putting in place any arrangements which we consider necessary to protect your documents or information acquired by us and which are or may be relevant to any instructions for another client, you agree that we may act for that other client without further confirmation from you.
+If we have arrangements in place to protect your documents or information which are or may be relevant to any instructions for another client, we can act for that other client.

-We are under a professional duty to keep your documents and information acquired during any retainer confidential and will not disclose them to any third party outside the company without your consent.
-You agree that we may disclose your information to other entities within the company and where we are subject to a legal or professional obligation to do so, including to our professional indemnity insurers.
-You agree that we are not under any obligation to disclose to you or use for your benefit any documents or information in respect of which we owe a duty of confidentiality to any other party.
+We are under a professional duty to keep your documents and information confidential and will not reveal them to any third party outside our firm without your permission.
+You agree that we may share your information with other parties within our firm if we have a legal or professional obligation to do so.

 Privacy and data protection

-We use your personal data primarily to provide legal services to you, but also for related purposes such as administration, billing and record keeping and to inform you of our services and events that we think may be of interest to you.
+We use your personal information mainly to provide legal services to you, but also for related purposes such as administration, billing, record keeping, and to tell you about our services and events that we think you may be interested in.

-We use third party service providers (including ‘cloud’ service providers) to help us deliver efficient, cost effective legal services.
-This may include document/information hosting, sharing, transfer, analysis, processing or storage.
-We ensure all third party service providers operate under service agreements that are consistent with our legal and professional obligations, including in relation to confidentiality, privacy and data protection.
-If you instruct us to use an alternative provider for storing, sharing or exchanging documents/information, we are not responsible for the security of the data or the provider’s security standards.
+We use third-party service providers (including ‘cloud’ service providers) to help us provide efficient, cost-effective legal services.
+We make sure all third-party service providers keep to service agreements that are consistent with our legal and professional obligations, including in relation to confidentiality, privacy and data protection.
+If you instruct us to use an alternative provider for storing, sharing or exchanging documents or information, we are not responsible for the security of the documents or information, or the provider’s security standards.

-We may use your personal data to send you updates (by email, text, telephone or post) about legal developments that might be of interest to you and/or information about our services, promotions or new services.
-You have the right to opt out of receiving promotional communications at any time, by:
+We may use your personal information to send you updates (by email, text message, phone or post) about legal developments that might be of interest to you or information about our services, promotions or new services.
+You can opt out of receiving such communications by: